Generic Name: trastuzumab (tras TOO zoo mab)

 Trastuzumab is given as an infusion into a vein.
 A healthcare provider will give you this injection.

-Trastuzumab is usually given once every week or every 3 weeks.
+Trastuzumab is usually given once every week or every 1 to 3 weeks.
 Follow your doctor's dosing instructions very carefully.

-This medicine must be given slowly, and the infusion can take at least 90 minutes to complete.
+This medicine must be given slowly, and the infusion can take up to 90 minutes to complete.

 You may need frequent medical tests to be sure this medicine is not causing harmful effects.
 Your cancer treatments may be delayed based on the results.